Unit 2 - Practice Quiz

 A. Morphological similarity

-B. Phonetic similarity
+B. Syntactic similarity

 C. Semantic similarity

-D. Syntactic similarity
+D. Phonetic similarity

 19 When visualizing word vectors, why can't we simply plot the 300-dimensional vectors directly?

-B. The vectors become binary
+D. The vectors become binary

 20 Which of the following is NOT a benefit of using Vector Space Models in Machine Translation?